34N0/rpm-copr/readme.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell disable     Disable the name/project Copr repository enable      Enable the name/project Copr repository help        Help about any command
+  completion  Generate the autocompletion script for the specified shell disable     Disable the copr repository enable      Enable the copr repository help        Help about any command remove      Remove the copr repository

 Flags:
   -h, --help   help for rpm-copr